buritbest123/BeXpert-Website/readme.md

 To access the product management page, use the provided email and password and click "Logout" to return to the homepage.

-Admin credentials: Email: admin@gmail.com, Password: admin123
+Admin credentials: Email and Password same as login_info in `bexpert.sql`

 ## Register